StudySmarter books $15M for a global ‘personalized learning’ push – TechCrunch

 It’s topic agnostic, as you’d expect, so course content covers a diverse range of subjects.
 We’re told the most popular courses to study are: Economics, Medicine, Law, Computer Science, Engineering and school subjects such as Maths, Physics, Biology and English.

-Regardless of how learners use it, the platform uses AI to nudge users towards relevant revision content and topics (and study groups) to keep extending and supporting their learning process — making adaptive, ongoing recommendations for other stuff they should check out.
+Regardless of how learners use it, the platform uses AI to nudge users toward relevant revision content and topics (and study groups) to keep extending and supporting their learning process — making adaptive, ongoing recommendations for other stuff they should check out.

 “The ease of creating learning materials on the StudySmarter platform results in a democratization of high-quality educational content, driven by learners themselves,” is the claim.

-As well as user generated content (UGC), StudySmarter’s platform hosts content created by verified educationists and publishers — and there’s an option for users to search only for such verified content, i.e. if they don’t want to dip into the UGC pool.
+As well as user-generated content (UGC), StudySmarter’s platform hosts content created by verified educationists and publishers — and there’s an option for users to search only for such verified content, i.e. if they don’t want to dip into the UGC pool.

 “In general, there is no single workflow,” says co-founder and CMO Maurice Khudhir.
 “We created StudySmarter to adapt to different learner types.
 Some are very active learners and prefer to create content, some only want to search and consume content from other peers/publishers.”